 We all have certain people we consider to be our closest friends.
 Most of the time, we select these friends because we share common interests, provide each other with emotional support when we're having a hard time, and enjoy spending quality time together.

 But what if your best friend is not always the nicest person to you?
-Well, depending on the specifics of your situation, you might be dealing with a toxic person or a bad friend, here are some of the signs:
+Well, depending on the specifics of your situation, you might be dealing with a toxic person or a bad friend.

 - They gossip and start drama.

 - They use put-downs or constantly criticize you.

 - You never feel like you can trust them.

 - They frequently use peer pressure to influence you.